Apappas97/Covid-19-Data-Exploration-in-SQL/README.md

 </p>

 * Shows the likelihood of death from Covid-19 in the US which is about 1.45% as of Jan.
 4th, 2022.
-* There was a cumulative total of 57M+ confirmed total cases and 830K+ total deaths as well.
+* There was a cumulative total of 57M+ confirmed cases and 830K+ deaths as well.

 ## Calculates the Percentage of Population in the US that has been Infected with Covid Over Time
 <img width= "550" height="250" src="https://github.com/Apappas97/Covid-19-Data-Exploration-in-SQL/blob/main/Images/US_Infection_Rate.png">
 <img src="https://github.com/Apappas97/Covid-19-Data-Exploration-in-SQL/blob/main/Images/US_Infection_Results.png">
 </p>

 * As of Jan.
-4th, 2022, 17.14% of Americans had been infected.
+4th, 2022, 17.14% of Americans had been infected by Covid-19.

 ## Calculates the Percentage of Population Becoming Fully Vaccinated in the US Over Time
 <img width= "600" height="250" src="https://github.com/Apappas97/Covid-19-Data-Exploration-in-SQL/blob/main/Images/US_Vaccine_Rate.png">